-Use premium unleaded gasoline rated at 91 octane or higher for best performance.
-You may use middle grade or regular unleaded gasolines, but your vehicle's acceleration may be slightly reduced.
+Use premium unleaded gasoline with a posted octane of 91 or higher for best performance.
+You may also use middle grade or regular unleaded gasoline rated at 87 octane or higher, but your vehicle's acceleration may be slightly reduced.
+If the octane is less than 87, you may get a heavy knocking noise when you drive.
+If it is bad enough, it can damage your engine.